Stella-O/CinemaProject/README.md

 ##Steps To Run This Program
 a.
-You need to have python installed on your computer to run this program.
+You need to have python installed on your computer.
 b.
 Clone this repository on your local machine.
 c.
 Double-click on *cinema.py*